Muon Dynamics as a Spectral Wasserstein Flow: Monge Maps and Conditional Brenier Theorem

-For a general norm $\gamma$, this hypothesis is genuinely restrictive because a maximizer $Q_*\in\cK$ need not be positive semidefinite and may even be indefinite.
-If $\gamma$ is monotone, however, Proposition~\ref{prop:psdpolar} allows us to choose the representing set $\cK$ inside $\mathbb S_+^d$, so the maximizing matrix is automatically positive semidefinite and the remaining assumption is simply that it be invertible.
+For a general gauge $\gamma$, this hypothesis is genuinely restrictive: an active maximizer $Q_*\in\cK$ need not be positive semidefinite, and may even be indefinite.
+If $\gamma$ is monotone, however, Proposition~\ref{prop:psdpolar} allows one to choose the representing set $\cK$ inside $\mathbb S_+^d$; the active matrix is then automatically positive semidefinite, and the remaining nondegeneracy assumption is simply that it be invertible.
+For Schatten geometries with $1\le p<+\infty$, the condition $Q_*\in\partial\gamma(\Sigma_{\pi^\star})$ suggests that, generically, $Q_*$ should be positive definite, so that a Brenier-type map is expected to exist.
+The endpoint $p=+\infty$ is sharply different: in that case $\gamma(\Sigma)=\lambda_{\max}(\Sigma)$ and $Q_*$ is supported on the top eigenspace of $\Sigma_{\pi^\star}$.
+When the leading eigenvalue is simple, $Q_*$ is rank one.
+Thus one should not generally expect a Monge map for the associated degenerate quadratic cost; rather, it is natural to expect optimal couplings to remain nonunique, and often diffuse, in directions orthogonal to the active eigenspace.

 \begin{proof} Fix such a positive definite maximizer $Q_*$.
 For any coupling $\pi$ between $\mu$ and $\nu$, let

 and define

 Then